IBM/dbb/Wazi_Deploy/Reporting-pipeline/README.md

 ## Overview and capabilities

-This query template is analyzing the evidence file, to list the details of the deployed artifacts that are created as a result of the deployment and generate a deployment report of the deployed artifacts.
-The renderer helps in the further customization of the query result.
+This query template is extracting information from the evidence file index to list the details about the deployed artifacts that are created as a result of the deployment.
+It generates a deployment report of the deployed artifacts, with the renderer helping to format the query results.

 ## Features